DRONARCHers/DRONARCH/Intermediate-Results-(09.01.15).md

 ### Results
 The following are the resulting dense point clouds.
+The detail level varies quite a bit.
+Also the multi-view stereo part is done in several patches for memory reasons.
+These patches overlap sometimes with different point density.
+So the quality can be enhanced with some manual post-processing.
+Note that there are still many holes in the model.
+I'm trying to tweak the pipeline such that these get smaller.
+I also tried to make a mesh in MeshLab again, but it keeps crashing. @simplay: I'll get back to you the next days :-)
 ![Overview of remains of the Roman amphitheater in Rossfeld, Bern](https://github.com/DRONARCHers/DRONARCH/blob/master/results/09_01_15/overview.png)
 ![Top view of remains of the Roman amphitheater in Rossfeld, Bern](https://github.com/DRONARCHers/DRONARCH/blob/master/results/09_01_15/top.png)
 ![Center view of remains of the Roman amphitheater in Rossfeld, Bern](https://github.com/DRONARCHers/DRONARCH/blob/master/results/09_01_15/inside.png)